fullstack-hy2020/fullstack-hy2020.github.io/src/content/5/en/part5c.md

   render(<Note note={note} />)

-  const element = screen.queryByText('do not want this shit to be rendered') expect(element).toBeNull()
+  const element = screen.queryByText('do not want this thing to be rendered') expect(element).toBeNull()
 })
 ```